williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 #### Enroll Duo Factor
 {:.api .api-operation}

 Enrolls a user with a Duo factor.
-The enrollment process is interaction between OKTA and Duo code.
-The process starts with enrollment request to OKTA and then continue with Dou widget/script that handles the enrollment.
-At the end of the process it will make a callback to Okta to complete the enrollment.
+The enrollment process starts with an enrollment request to Okta, then continues with a Duo widget or script that handles the enrollment.
+At the end of the process, Duo makes a callback to Okta to complete the enrollment.

 ##### Request Example
 {:.api .api-request .api-request-example}